kohei3110/azuremlreg-terraform/README.md

 - `discovery_url`
 - `mlflow_registry_uri`

-`discovery_url` と `mlflow_registry_uri` は Azure Machine Learning から返される値です。作成前の `plan` では unknown になります。
+`discovery_url` and `mlflow_registry_uri` are values returned by Azure Machine Learning.
+They are unknown during `terraform plan` before the registry is created.

-## 注意点
+## Notes

-- Registry 名は Microsoft Entra tenant 内で一意にする必要があります。
+- The registry name must be unique within the Microsoft Entra tenant.
-- Registry 名は作成後に変更できません。
+- The registry name cannot be changed after creation.
-- primary location は作成後に変更できません。
+- The primary location cannot be changed after creation.
-- AzAPI 作成では各 `regionDetails` に Storage/ACR 詳細が必要です。このモジュールは既定値を生成して 400 `Neither StorageAccountDetails nor AcrAccountDetails is provided` を避けます。
+- AzAPI registry creation requires Storage/ACR details in each `regionDetails` entry.
+This module generates defaults to avoid the `400 Neither StorageAccountDetails nor AcrAccountDetails is provided` error.
-- Azure Machine Learning Registry が新規作成する system-created ACR の SKU は `Premium` のみサポートされます。
+- Azure Machine Learning Registry supports only `Premium` for newly created system-created ACR resources.
-- `Microsoft.MachineLearningServices` resource provider の登録が必要です。
+- The `Microsoft.MachineLearningServices` resource provider must be registered before deployment.
-- `azurerm` provider の自動 Resource Provider 登録は無効化しています。`Microsoft.AppConfiguration` など、この構成に不要な provider 登録で `plan` が止まることを避けるためです。
+- Automatic resource provider registration in the `azurerm` provider is disabled to avoid `plan` failures caused by providers that are not required by this configuration, such as `Microsoft.AppConfiguration`.
-- Terraform state には Azure リソース ID などが保存されます。チーム利用では Azure Storage backend などの remote backend と state lock の導入を推奨します。
+- Terraform state stores Azure resource IDs and other deployment metadata.
+For team usage, use a remote backend such as Azure Storage and enable state locking.

-## 今後の拡張候補
+## Possible future enhancements

-- Azure Storage backend による Terraform state 管理
+- Manage Terraform state with an Azure Storage backend
-- Private Endpoint / Private DNS による閉域構成
+- Add private networking with Private Endpoint and Private DNS
-- 既存 Resource Group を参照する構成
+- Support referencing an existing resource group
-- CI/CD での `terraform fmt` / `validate` / `plan`
+- Add CI/CD checks for `terraform fmt`, `terraform validate`, and `terraform plan`
-- Azure RBAC role assignment for registry asset readers/writers
+- Add Azure RBAC role assignments for registry asset readers and writers